RENCI/ai-for-networking-workshop/src/content/ai-for-networking.md

 AI is used more successfully today for network security functions such as malware identification and mail filtering.
 Development of tools for these particular use cases has been accelerated because researchers have been able to acquire openly-shard large data sets to construct and train their endless ideas.
 For example, the publicly available EMBER (Elastic Malware Benchmark for Empowering Researchers) and SoReL-20M data sets contain millions of malware signatures with raw features.

 The use of AI and ML on other network functions is far less.
 Aside from attempts to “AI-enable” certain legacy network functions, the “closed” nature of today’s network systems meant that very few researchers have the visibility into them to have sufficient information and motivation to explore new possibilities.
 The data available to AI researchers today are very limited, such as 1) bandwidth, 2) latency, 3) n-tuple with source, destination, and protocol, etc. This characterization of networks is not sufficient for use by applications in the future.
 To stimulate new AI ideas for network systems, it is important to consider objectives beyond the raw performance and economics of the infrastructure alone.
 Societal equity and ethical considerations are as important for networks AI research.
 Increasingly, errors and biases witnessed in AI applications can be traced back to their training data not grounded in equity, fairness, accountability, transparency and ethics (FATE).

+## Organizers
+This workshop is funded by the NSF and organized by Anita Nikolich, Ron Hutchins, Kuang-Ching Wang, and Tho Nguyen.